Skip to content

 The GCM integration adapts to each consent model:

-denieduntil the visitor explicitly grants consent.
-Google tags run in restricted mode until then. - Opt-out (CCPA) - defaults are set to
+• Opt-in (GDPR) - defaults stay denied until the visitor explicitly grants consent.
+Google tags run in restricted mode until then.

-denied, then immediately updated togranted.
+• Opt-out (CCPA) - defaults are set to denied, then immediately updated to granted.
 Google tags collect full data from the start.
-If the visitor later opts out, an update revokes the grant. - Notice Only - same behaviour as opt-out.
+If the visitor later opts out, an update revokes the grant.

-- Hidden - defaults are set to
+• Hidden - defaults are set to denied and immediately updated to granted.
+No banner is shown.

 Testing with Google Tag Assistant